FACULTY

 Lab Leader

-Ruth is a junior at Trinity University where they study classics.
-Ruth has participated in policy debate for six years, and has qualified to the National Debate Tournament twice.
+Ruth is a senior at Trinity University where they study classics.
+Ruth has participated in policy debate for six and a half years, and has qualified to the National Debate Tournament twice.
 The NDT features the top 78 teams from around the United States, and requires a debater to extensively compete in order to qualify.
-As a Trinity debater, Ruth has enjoyed great competitive success, including earning second place at the University of Houston Tournament, second place at the Kansas State Tournament, and fifth place at the University of Texas - San Antonio tournament.
+Ruth and Brooklyn finished 35th overall at the NDT in 2025.

 They enjoy engaging with many areas of critical thought and believe that debate at its best is a site for igniting students’ passions and generating strategies to better the world.